 top of page

-Pet Grief
+Therapy for Pet Grief

 One of the main reasons I entered the profession was because I felt there was a hole in the field for therapists who specialize in pet bereavement.
 This is certainly a disenfranchised category of grief and one that not enough therapists understand.
 I won't pathologize your sadness.
 Losing someone you love is hard.
 Period.